datacute/EmbeddedResourcePropertyGenerator/README.md

     }
     ```

+Within your .csproj file, you can alter the `PackageReference` to include `PrivateAssets="all" ExcludeAssets="runtime"`
+This stops projects that reference this one from also getting a reference to this package, and stops the dll files
+from being copied to your build output.

 ## Localisation and External Overrides
 Localisation and External Overrides are not supported.
 If you need these
 features, consider using a resx file instead.